jfcere/ngx-markdown/README.md

 })
 ```

-To activate [Prism.js](http://prismjs.com/) synthax highlight you will need to chose a theming css from `node_modules/prismjs/themes` directory and add it to your application.
+To activate [Prism.js](http://prismjs.com/) synthax highlight you will need to choose a css theme file from `node_modules/prismjs/themes` directory and add it to your application.

-If you are using [Angular CLI](https://cli.angular.io/) you can add the theming css file of your choice by modifying the `angular-cli.json` file as bellow ...
+If you are using [Angular CLI](https://cli.angular.io/) you can add the css file by modifying the `angular-cli.json` file as below ...

 ```diff
 "styles": [